-Spring officially arrives this week, but signs of the new season are already evident in California, where cherry trees at our orchards across the state are covered by beautiful blossoms right now.
+Where cherry trees at our Washington State orchards are still buried in snow in March, our California cherry trees have beautiful blossoms right now.
 Every year, bloom signals the start of a new cherry season and for this post, I thought it would be fun to share the latest photos from our cherry orchards in California to fill you in on what happens during this beautiful – and important – stage of cherry development.

 January 2014: Coming Out of Dormancy

 This is what cherry trees look like pre-bloom when they are in a resting state, called dormancy.
 It’s a sight that you are probably familiar with during the winter season in your own home garden.
 Just like many plants, cherry trees blossom, gain leaves (and fruits), and then shed those leaves in the fall.
 The same cycle repeats itself each year.

 There are two main factors that determines when a particular cherry tree will bloom – the variety of cherry planted and the location of the orchard.
 In general, cherry bloom moves from south to north latitudes due to warmer weather and the location’s proximity to the equator.
 Variety also dictates bloom with early, mid, and late varieties all part of the picture.
 The photo to the left is of an early cherry variety, and was one of the first trees to blossom in California this year.

 March 2014: Full Bloom

 Following the very first cherry blossoms, we’ll see more trees start to flower in each orchard, and eventually the “full bloom” period in each growing district.
 The photo to the left was taken late last week in Brentwood, CA during full bloom.
 This is a critical time for cherries.
 Growers hope for ideal weather – warm with little wind – to encourage honeybees to pollinate blossoms and eventually “set” the new cherry crop.